apache/cordova-labs/README.md

 You may also use the simluator and Add the www directory to it (point at the manifest.webapp) in that folder.
 This will allow you to refresh the app easier when developing.

-#### Creating a new Cordova B2G
+#### Creating a new Cordova Firefox OS Project

     ./bin/create ~/Desktop/myapp MyApp

 ### Project Commands

-These commands live in a generated Cordova B2G project.
+These commands live in a generated Cordova FirefoxOS project.

     ./cordova/run ............................ install to a connected device or simulator ./cordova/build .......................... build project, but do not deploy to simulator or device